Wiener–Khinchin theorem: Discrete-time process

-Being a sampled and discrete-time sequence, the spectral density is periodic in the frequency domain.
-This is due to the problem of aliasing: the contribution of any frequency higher than the Nyquist frequency seems to be equal to that of its alias between 0 and 1.
+Being a discrete-time sequence, the spectral density is periodic in the frequency domain.
 For this reason, the domain of the function $S$ is usually restricted to $[-\pi, \pi]$ (note the interval is open from one side).

 Application

 The theorem is useful for analyzing linear time-invariant systems (LTI systems) when the inputs and outputs are not square-integrable, so their Fourier transforms do not exist.
 A corollary is that the Fourier transform of the autocorrelation function of the output of an LTI system is equal to the product of the Fourier transform of the autocorrelation function of the input of the system times the squared magnitude of the Fourier transform of the system impulse response.
 This works even when the Fourier transforms of the input and output signals do not exist because these signals are not square-integrable, so the system inputs and outputs cannot be directly related by the Fourier transform of the impulse response.

 Since the Fourier transform of the autocorrelation function of a signal is the power spectrum of the signal, this corollary is equivalent to saying that the power spectrum of the output is equal to the power spectrum of the input times the energy transfer function.

 This corollary is used in the parametric method for power spectrum estimation.